 - 5% cash back on rotating categories.
 My favorite feature.
 As with the Discover More card, you’ll get 5% cash back from select categories each quarter.
-From January to March 2014, you’ll get 5% cashback on up to $1,500 in purchases in Restaurants and on Movie Purchases.
+From April to June 2014, get 5% cashback on up to $1,500 in purchases in Home Improvement Stores, Furniture Stores, and Bed Bath & Beyond.

 - 1% flat cashback on all other purchases.
 Previous cash back cards had an initial tier that only gave you 0.25% cash back on the first $3,000 in purchases, and then 1% after that.
 They’ve finally matched competitors and went for 1% flat.

 - Free FICO score every month.
 You get a free official FICO score, updated every month, shown on your billing statement.